PX4/PX4-user_guide/en/flight_modes/position_mc.md

 1. The vehicle will lower propeller thrust, detect the ground and automatically disarm by default (see [COM_DISARM_LAND](../advanced_config/parameter_reference.md#COM_DISARM_LAND))

 :::warning
+While very rare on a well calibrated vehicle, sometimes there may be problems with landing.
+- If the vehicle does not stop moving horizontally:
+  - You can still land under control in [Altitude mode](../flight_modes/altitude_mc.md).
-In case the vehicle fails to stop horizontally: Keep it under control in [Altitude](../flight_modes/altitude_mc.md) mode and land like instructed above but manually making sure the vehicle stays above the landing spot using roll and pitch stick.
-After landing check GPS and magnetometer orientation, calibration.
+    The approach is the same as above, except that you manually ensure that the vehicle stays above the landing spot using the roll and pitch stick.
+  - After landing check GPS and magnetometer orientation, calibration.

-In case the vehicle fails to detect the ground and landing: After the vehicle is on the ground switch to [Manual/Stabilized](../flight_modes/manual_stabilized_mc.md) mode keeping the throttle stick low and manually disarm using a gesture or other command.
+- If the vehicle does not detect the ground/landing and disarm:
+  - After the vehicle is on the ground switch to [Manual/Stabilized mode](../flight_modes/manual_stabilized_mc.md) keeping the throttle stick low, and manually disarm using a gesture or other command.
     Alternatively you can also use the kill switch when the vehicle is already on the ground.
 :::

 ## Technical Summary

-RC/manual mode where RPT sticks control *speed* in corresponding directions.
-Centered sticks level vehicle and hold it to fixed position and altitude against wind.
+RC mode where roll, pitch, throttle (RPT) sticks control movement in corresponding axes/directions.
+Centered sticks level vehicle and hold it to fixed altitude and position against wind.

 * Centered roll, pitch, throttle sticks (within RC deadzone [MPC_HOLD_DZ](../advanced_config/parameter_reference.md#MPC_HOLD_DZ)) hold x, y, z position steady against any disturbance like wind.
 * Outside center:
-  * Roll/Pitch sticks control horizontal acceleration over ground in forward-back and left-right directions relative to the front direction of the vehicle.
+  * Roll/Pitch sticks control horizontal acceleration over ground in the vehicle's left-right and forward-back directions (respectively).
   * Throttle stick controls speed of ascent-descent.
   * Yaw stick controls rate of angular rotation above the horizontal plane.
 * Takeoff: